Sunshine Meadows Hike: Banff Trail Guide

-Banff National Park is full of amazing hiking areas, but without question, one of our favorites is a visit to Sunshine Meadows.
+Banff National Park is full of amazing hiking areas, but without question, one of our favourites is a visit to Sunshine Meadows.
 Located in the Sunshine Village ski resort, the summer hiking trails at Sunshine Meadows rank among some of the best hikes in Banff National Park.

 Sunshine Meadows is such a popular summer attraction in Banff because it has an excellent scenery-to-effort ratio.
 You’ll enjoy an abundance of world-class views of the Canadian Rockies without too much effort.
 As a bonus, it’s one of the most spectacular places to see alpine wildflowers in all of Banff.

-view of Rock Isle Lake from the Rock Isle Lake Viewpoint at Banff's Sunshine Meadows
+view of Rock Isle Lake from the Rock Isle Lake Viewpoint at Banff's Sunshine Meadows.

 Granted, it’s not exactly cheap to go hiking at Sunshine Meadows in summer, but we return year after year because it’s such a special place.
 Between the wildflowers and the incredible mountain views, we simply love taking the sightseeing gondola to go hiking at Sunshine Meadows.